MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-all-internal-transactions-of-an-address.md

 // Specify the wallet address for which transactions are to be retrieved const walletAddress = "0x26fcbd3afebbe28d0a8684f790c48368d21665b5";

-// Specify the blockchain chain (e.g., Ethereum) const chain: EvmChain = EvmChain.ETHEREUM;
+// Specify the blockchain (e.g., Ethereum)
+const chain: EvmChain = EvmChain.ETHEREUM;

 // Define parameters, including the "internal_transactions" option